 Although there’s always a bit of mystery in the books, even George R.R.
 Martin confirmed this storyline in a recent Rolling Stone interview.

-Did you celebrate when Joffrey died?
-On the next page, watch the most hilarious viewer reactions.
+Did you celebrate when Joffrey died? watch the most hilarious viewer reactions.